Lost Footsteps

 room United Kingdom

 The majority of the top companies in Yangon (then Rangoon) in the late 19th and early 20th century were Scottish.
 Golf and whiskey in Myanmar are of course legacies of this connection.
-Thousands of Scots lived and worked in this city over several generations and may have constituted as much as 80% of the total "European" population in colonial times.
-Many of the old downtown buildings are 'English', but they are more accurately Scottish.
-The buildings below were originally the offices of the Irrawaddy Flotilla Company, the A. Scott Company, Grindlay's Bank, Burmah Oil, and Bombay Burmah.
-A small sampling of Scotland's architectural influence on Yangon.
-All were Glaswegian companies.
-The Scots Kirk (Scottish Presbyterian Church) is just opposite the Thamada cinema.
+Thousands of Scots lived and worked in this city over several generations and may have constituted as much as 80 percent of the total European population in colonial times.
+Many of the old downtown buildings are described as English, but are more accurately Scottish.
+A small sampling of Scotland's architectural influence on Yangon would include the office buildings these Glasgow-owned companies: the Irrawaddy Flotilla Company (pictured here), the A. Scott Company, Grindlay's Bank, Burmah Oil, and Bombay Burmah.
+And just opposite the Thamada cinema stands the Scots Kirk (Scottish Presbyterian Church).